Quick jump to...

 So with the improv background influencing so much of his work, does comedian Joseph Morpurgo feel that live stand up is a career choice, or a calling?
 He tells Broadway Baby “It’s certainly too haphazard and provisional an industry to ever be called a bankable career choice – but I also think there’s a lot of problems nested in that word “calling”, too.
 I guess you have to try and navigate some crooked path between the two.
 Let’s just say that, on the career-to-calling spectrum, I’m probably a 7.8.”

 Get More Joseph Morpurgo

 Want more of Joseph Morpurgo?
 You’re in luck – his full stand-up comedy special is available to watch on NextUp – a digital comedy club where you can stream instantly over 120 comedy specials from some of the exciting names in comedy.
-Oh, and there’s a 7 day free trial.
+Start watching free, no credit card needed.